-Noise intrusion into the home is a common problem if you live close to busy roads, railway lines, under flights paths or near industrial units and windows tend to be the weakest point of sound insulation in the home.
+Noise intrusion into the home is a common problem if you live close to busy roads, railway lines, under flight paths or near industrial units in Andover and Hampshire areas, as windows tend to be the weakest point of sound insulation in the home.

 Double glazing does provide sound proofing, especially if it’s replacing existing ill-fitting single glazed windows.
 Generally the larger the gap between the panes, the better the sound insulation.
 This can be enhanced where one pane of glass is thicker than the other, such as 6mm glass one side and 4mm the other.
 This acts as a better sound barrier than normal sealed units, because the different thickness of glass changes the sound wave as it travels through the unit.